EdinburghNLP/XSum/XSum-ConvS2S/README.md

 python scripts/xsum-preprocessing.py
 ```

 We partition the extracted datset into training, development and test sets.
-We generate following files:
+We generate following files in the "data" directory:
 ```
 train.document and train.summary
 validation.document and validation.summary